Roc-Locality/abstract_cache/README.md

 The old implementation

-        impl <...> CacheSim<Foo> for YourSim<Foo> {
+        impl <...> CacheSim<Foo> for YourSim<...> {
         ...

 becomes

-        impl <...> CacheSim for YourSim<Foo> {
+        impl <...> CacheSim for YourSim<...> {
                 type ObjId = Foo
         ...

-where, same as before, the Foo type/generic still needs to satisfy the trait bounds of ObjIdTraits.
+**Foo** can be a type or generic, and still needs to satisfy the trait bounds of ObjIdTraits.
 This includes built-in integer types, string types, or custom-defined types implementing ObjIdTraits.